ovh/docs/pages/platform/kubernetes-k8s/taint-drain-node-pools/guide.en-au.md

 ![Name your second node pool](images/create-a-nodepool-2.png){.thumbnail}

-Select a flavor for your new node pool, we can choose "B2-7" like our other node pool.
+Select a flavor for your new node pool, we can choose "D2-8", a different flavor than our other node pool.

 ![Select a flavor for your second node pool](images/create-a-nodepool-3.png){.thumbnail}